The Gushen Grove Sonnets

 Good boots, wool socks.

-Steep trails to tidepools
+Steep trails to tide pools

 Tired back, cricky knee